 Health and social care research

-These papers are based on in-depth research among NHS professional communicators during the peak period of the pandemic communications response to Covid-19 (C19, March-June 2020).
-Overall, our programme aims to:
+NEW – published 03 May 2021 – The Lived Experience (AAM version), Journal of Communication Management, : during summer 2020 CHCR carried out in-depth research among NHS professional communicators during the peak period of the pandemic communications response to Covid-19 (C19, March-June 2020).
+Overall, the programme, run in collaboration with NHS Confederation and NHS Providers, aimed to:

 - Identify and report ‘best practice’ as it happened